benjimin/s1prepro/README.md

 Implementation
 --------------
-Note, this is "for now" and not necessarily optimal.

-Will use auto-downloaded auxilliary data (ephemeris, DEM) initially.
-Later, intend to use GDAL to subset a DSM, or test efficiency of chunked file-formats for the DSM raster.
+Initially will use auto-downloaded auxilliary data (ephemeris, DEM).
+Later, intend to use GDAL tools to subset a DSM, or test efficiency of chunked file-formats for the DSM raster.

 Steps 1-4 will be combined in a gpt xml.